naomiuwa/naomiuwa/README.md

 ## A newly trained software developer

-I’m an ex-recruiter who loves to learn and continuously evolve.
-That’s why I have decided to join the world of tech because it’s always changing and there’s always something new to sink your teeth into.
+I'm an ex-recruiter with exceptional organisational skills, a keen ability to empathise and connect with individuals, and a passion to embrace new learning opportunities!

 - 🌎 Based in the Midlands
 - 🎓 School of Code graduate